MarcDiethelm/nuxtjs-countly/README.md

-# nuxtjs-countly
+# @marcdiethelm/nuxtjs-countly

-A Nuxt.js plugin providing Countly's web analytics / SDK tracker.
+A Nuxt.js plugin providing Countly's web SDK / analytics / tracker.
 [Github](https://github.com/Countly/countly-sdk-web), [API](http://countly.github.io/countly-sdk-web), [docs](https://resources.count.ly/docs/countly-sdk-for-web)

+The plugin lazy loads the Countly tracker by adding a script element as last child in html `body` with `async=true`.
+It then checks for script load every 500ms for 30s, until the script is loaded or it times out.
+After successful script load Countly is injected into Vue components and Nuxt context as `$countly`.

-Based on [nuxtjs-countly by gweill](https://www.npmjs.com/package/nuxtjs-countly), a published npm module without public source code.
+> Based on [nuxtjs-countly by gweill](https://www.npmjs.com/package/nuxtjs-countly), a published npm module without public source code.
 If you are the original author please contact me.

 ## Installation